 Beloved by Toni Morrison

 Beloved is where we traipse onto territory that might be more familiar to us in other terms (American literature, slavery narratives, etc.) but is also actually a good example of magical realism.
 In Morrison’s story, a ghost is the embodiment of the collective history of black slaves, and given agency to tell their story throughout the narrative.
 A brilliant device, if a harrowing read.
+Read my full review of Beloved here.

 The Particular Sadness Of Lemon Cake by Aimee Bender